 Images are perfect when you are putting together your projects; with them, you can add an extra touch and personality to your crafts.

-After you tap you will be prompted to choose the font you want to work with; then a little box will appear on the canvas area for you to type in your text.
+After you tap, you will be prompted to choose the font you want to work with; then, a little box will appear on the canvas area for you to type in your text.

-c.
+d.
 Add Shapes

-There’re are nine shapes you can choose from:
+There’re nine shapes you can choose from:

 Let’s see an overview.

 This option will delete any selected elements on the canvas or layers panel.

 On some app versions, this is the only way to delete a layer before you can delete a layer from the selection on the canvas.

 Group – Ungroup

 Group: tap here to group layers.
 This setting is handy when you have different layers that make up a complex design.